ddenouement/gift-shop/README.md

 # gift-shop
-It is a project to practice Spring and Angular
+<br>It is a project to practice Spring and Angular
-Later, automated testing will be added
+<br>Later, automated testing will be added